nicklas-dohrn/cf-nodejs-logging-support/README.md

 ### Custom fields
 Custom fields are basically additional key-value pairs added to the logs.
 As of version 6.0.0 you have to register custom fields, before you can write them.
-This can be done, by calling following global method:
+This can be done by calling the following global method:
 ```js
 log.registerCustomFields(["field-a", "field-b", "field-c"]);
 ```